-After the court in Garcia struck the school proximity enhancements, Garcia and his codefendants still faced long felony jail terms if convicted on all the charges.
-Specifically, Garcia faced a likely sentence of 16 years, 8 months.2 The other defendants faced a likely term of 15 years and 8 months.
-Had the enhancement not been stricken, Garcia could have been sentenced to 22 years, 8 months in jail.
+After the court in Garcia struck the school proximity enhancements, Garcia and his codefendants still faced long felony jail terms.
+Specifically, Garcia faced a likely sentence of 16 years, 8 months.
+The other defendants faced a likely term of 15 years and 8 months.
+Had the enhancement not been stricken, Garcia would likely been sentenced to 22 years, 8 months in jail?
 The other defendants would have been sentenced to 21 years in jail.